 Will there be a gym?

-There will be a gym with weights and exercise machines.
+There will usually be a gym with weights and exercise machines.
 There may be a gym hall or outside space for football and other games.
 You will be allowed to use the gym for a certain amount of time.
-If you are on enhanced or gold level of privilege, you may be allowed to use the gym facilities more.
+If you are on standard or enhanced level of privilege, you may be allowed to use the gym facilities more.

 Can I get healthcare?

 If your mental illness gets very bad, the prison can arrange to assess you under the Mental Health Act 1983.
-If you need hospital treatment they can transfer you to a general hospital outside the prison.
-You can find a letter template in the Sample Letters section below.
-You can use this to ask the prison to share information about your mental health.
-You can also use it to ask them to transfer you to hospital.
-You will find a letter that your friends and family can use for these same reasons.
+If you need hospital treatment they can transfer you to a hospital outside the prison.

 What is Chaplaincy?

 Chaplaincy is a place where you can go to get religious or spiritual support.
 You don’t have to have a religion to go.
-It supports everyone no matter what their religion.
+It supports everyone no matter what their religion is.
 There are regular services and you can ask to speak to the chaplain.

 How can the Offender Management Unit help?

-Offender Supervisors help you to manage your sentence.
-For example, an Offender Supervisor should manage your risk and help you to get certain targets.
+Offender Supervisors and Offender Managers help you to manage your sentence.
+For example, they should manage your risk and help you to reach certain targets.
 These might be doing an education course or working with mental health services.

-The Offender Supervisor also has links with outside agencies and organisations to help you settle back into the community on release.
+The Offender Supervisor has links with outside agencies and organisations to help you settle back into the community on release.
 Part of their job is to stop you re-offending.
 They can help you do this by looking at your needs while in prison and on release.
-For example, they can help you with housing, relationships with family, mental and physical health and money issues.
+For example, they can help you with:

 Your Offender Supervisor in the prison will speak to your Offender Manager in the community.
 They will supervise you in the community on release from prison.